 After:

-"Summarize this text in 5 key points as bullet points.
-Each point is maximum one sentence.
-Focus on actionable information and numerical data.
-Ignore introductory and concluding parts."
+"Summarize this text in 5 key bullet points.
+Each point should be one sentence maximum.
+Focus on actionable insights and hard data.
+Skip the introduction and conclusion sections."

 Example 4: Preparing for an interview